Wally Joyner

 Wallace Keith Joyner (born June 16, 1962) is an American former professional baseball player.
 He played for four major league teams during a 16-year career, most notably for the California Angels, for whom he was an All-Star.
 He was a member of the pennant-winning 1998 San Diego Padres.

 Early life and career

 Joyner attended Redan High School in Stone Mountain, Georgia, a suburb of Atlanta.
 He attended college at Brigham Young University.
 In the 1983 MLB draft, the California Angels selected Joyner in the third round as a compensation pick from the New York Yankees for signing Don Baylor.

 Joyner credited a stint with the Mayagüez Indians of the Puerto Rican Professional Baseball League as fundamental in his improvement as a slugger.
 Then-batting coach José Manuel Morales forced him to do power weight training and modify his posture at the batting cage, so as to develop upper body strength.
+He gained 10 pounds of muscle as a result of his workouts.
 He was consequently the top hitter on Puerto Rico's winter league on the 1985–86 season, winning the Triple Crown (.356, 14 HR, 48 RBI) in 54 games.